Hwang In-beom: Daejeon Citizen

 Hwang signed with Daejeon Citizen in 2015.
 He scored his first goal in a league match against Pohang Steelers on 30 May and became the youngest scorer in Daejeon history.
 Daejeon had been relegated to the second division after his first season, but he grew into one of notable young footballers in South Korea.

 Hwang joined police's football team Asan Mugunghwa to perform alternative service instead of mandatory military service in 2018, but was discharged from the service after winning a gold medal in the 2018 Asian Games.

-Vancouver Whitecaps FC
+Vancouver Whitecaps

 Hwang interested 2.
-Bundesliga club Hamburger SV after showing positive prospects in Daejeon and national team, but Daejeon sold Hwang to Vancouver Whitecaps FC who offered a higher transfer fee than Hamburg.
-On 30 January 2019, Hwang joined Major League Soccer side Vancouver Whitecaps as a Young Designated Player on a two-year contract, with club options for the 2021 and 2022 seasons.
-He made his debut for the Whitecaps against Minnesota United on 2 March, and scored his first goal for the side in a 1–0 win over Los Angeles FC on 17 April.
+Bundesliga club Hamburger SV after showing positive prospects in Daejeon and national team, but Daejeon sold Hwang to Major League Soccer side Vancouver Whitecaps FC who offered a higher transfer fee than Hamburg.
+On 30 January 2019, Hwang joined Whitecaps as a Young Designated Player on a two-year contract, with club options for the 2021 and 2022 seasons.
+He made his debut for Whitecaps against Minnesota United FC on 2 March, and scored his first goal for the side in a 1–0 win over Los Angeles FC on 17 April.
 In the 30th week of the 2019 season, he was selected for the Team of the Week after providing three assists against LA Galaxy.